-If you’re a contractor in the state of Michigan, it’s important that you clarify what type of work you’ll be doing so you can get the right license.
+If you’re a contractor in the state of Michigan and looking for a contractors license Michigan has some distinctions to keep in mind.
+For this reason it’s important that you clarify what type of work you’ll be doing so you can get the right license.
 For example, LARA differentiates between a residential builders license and a maintenance & alteration contractor license.

 If you’re going to be working on residential build projects, LARA requires that you carry an active residential builders license.
 And that license isn’t just paperwork, either.
 In order to secure that license, you need to go through the appropriate training and take an exam to verify that you’re educated on the topics relevant to the residential work you’ll be doing.